MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/Update-retail-channel.md

 ### Troubleshooting updates

 #### Potential downgrade
-When applying an update to a Commerce Scale Unit in your enviornment, you may be shown an error message about version downgrade detection.
+When applying an update to a Commerce Scale Unit in your environment, you may be shown an error message about version downgrade detection.

 **Error message**